tigergraph/ecosys/guru_scripts/docker/README.md

 Prepare shared data drive on your host with docker container
 =============================================================
-#Open a shell on your host machine
+1. Open a shell on your host machine cd ~/
-cd ~/

-#below is the folder to share between your host machine and docker container.
+1. Create the data folder to share between your host machine and docker container. mkdir data chmod 777 data
-mkdir data
-chmod 777 data